Gr33nAl13n/SPACE-PROGRAM/README.md

 Updated version 2.0
 Version 3 will:
-implementation calculate an steroid impact and save info
+implementation calculate an steroid impact and save info more organization

 */